-Applicants must normally possess an honours degree, or equivalent professional qualification from a British or overseas institution.
-Have a minimum of 3 years appropriate management or business experience, working in a health or social care context.
-Applicants with significant management experience may be admitted to the course without a degree or degree equivalent qualifications if they can demonstrate their potential to meet the learning requirement of the programme.
-Eligibility will be determined by means of an interview with the admissions tutor, where applicants need to demonstrate the extent of their managerial experience, their continuing professional development and their ability to contribute to and benefit from the course.
+An Honours degree (2:2 or above) and a minimum of 3 years appropriate management or business experience from a health or social care context.
+If you have significant management experience you may be admitted to the course without a degree or equivalent qualifications if you can demonstrate your potential to meet the learning requirement of the programme.
+Eligibility will be determined by means of an interview with the admissions tutor, where you will need to demonstrate the extent of your managerial experience, continuing professional development and the ability to contribute to and benefit from the course.

 Months of entry

 The overall aim of the course is to educate individuals as managers and improve the quality of management as a profession within healthcare settings.
 The course aims to develop in individuals an integrated and critical understanding of management and organisations and to prepare them for effective roles within them.
 There are 4 main purposes: